ivoysey/agdademo/patter.md

-they give us some sense in which we can move arguments around in that big expression. so let's think of a property for `f` that _does_ make sense with respect to its real type but still has the "move the arguments around!" flavor to it and type checks. there's kind of only one choice:
+they give us some sense in which we can move arguments around in that big expression. so let's think of a property for `f` that _does_ make sense with respect to its real type but still has the "move the arguments around!" flavor to it and type checks. to get that flavor, you need at least two applications of `f` and therefore at least two things in `A` and one thing in `B`.

+there's kind of only one choice:

 ```agda
   f a (f b c) == f b (f a c)